Generalized Zurek's bound on the cost of an individual classical or quantum computation: Preliminaries

-We refer to the combination of the product basis $V$, unitary $U$, and the bath's Gibbs distribution $\pi$ as the ``physical protocol'' $\PP=(V,U,\pi)$.
-Importantly, we make the following \emph{computability assumption} in regards to the protocol: we assume that there exists a computer program on a universal computer $\utm$ that can approximate, to any desired degree of numerical precision, the values of
+In order to derive our results, we make an important \emph{computability assumption} in regards to the protocol $\PP=(V,U,\beta,\epsilon)$: we assume that there exists a program for a universal computer $\utm$ that can approximate, to any desired degree of numerical precision, the values of

+We discuss the physical meaning of the computability assumption at the end of this paper.